 '''

 apt_repositories:

-types: deb
+- types: deb

 url: https://example.com/repo

-suites: jammy
+suites: focal

 components: all

 '''

-In the following example, the Ubuntu Jammy 22.04 repositories are consumed from a local package mirror.
-The apt_disable_sources_list variable is set to true, which disables all repositories in /etc/apt/sources.list, including the default Ubuntu ones.
+In the following example, the Ubuntu Focal 20.04 repositories are consumed from a local package mirror.
+The apt\disable\sources\list variable is set to true, which disables all repositories in /etc/apt/sources.list, including the default Ubuntu ones.